Santa Claus is easily one of the most recognisable legends in the world.

 2. GERMANY: DER WEIHNACHTSMANN, CHRISTKIND, NIKOLAUS, AND KRAMPUS

-Germany has a variety of interesting Christmas personalities.
+The history of Santa Claus in Germany includes a variety of interesting Christmas personalities.

 The first is der Weihnachtsmann, which literally translates to “the Christmas man” or Father Christmas.